kaiachain/kaia-dapp-mono/bounty/tracks.md

 - Bounty submission should be of good quality (well tested for core functionalities)

 ---
-## Contribute a DApp/App that leverages Klaytn Fee Delegation or Role Based Account feature
+## Contribute a DApp/App that leverages Kaia Fee Delegation or Role Based Account feature

-Contribute a DApp/App that leverages Klaytn Fee Delegation or Role Based Account feature
+Contribute a DApp/App that leverages Kaia Fee Delegation or Role Based Account feature

 ### Rewards
 - 500 KLAY per `merged` PR/submission